Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 Grant Williams Insights vs. the Heat

-- Williams is responsible for taking 6.5% of his team's field goal attempts this season with 6.0 per game.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.5 per game.
+- This season, he's put up 6.5% of the Celtics' attempted field goals, as he's averaging 6.0 per contest.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.
+- He's taken 3.7 threes per game, or 8.3% of his team's shots from beyond the arc this season.

+- Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.
+- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.

+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the NBA.
+- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.

 - Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the league.